alidcast/vue-mobiledoc-editor/README.md

 * `activeMarkupTags`, an object with true values for markup tag names in the current selection.
 For example activeMarkupTagNames.isStrong

-* `canEdit`, a boolean that represents the editing is currently enabled or disabled.
+* `canEdit`, a boolean that represents the editing is currently enabled or disabled. (*Note: this value is only updated if editing is toggled via `Editor.toggleEditMode`*)

 * `toggleMarkup`, toggles the passed markup tag name in the current selection.